Sumcloud/Portfolio_Applied_Data_Science/Portfolio.md

 ### Personal STARR-based reflection on writing the paper <br></br>
 **Situation:**
-In the month December I thought that we were further along with writing the paper than we actually were.
-Which created a time window of three weeks to write the paper from start to finish whilst still getting results from imputation.
-To constantly improve on writing feedback and questions meetings had to be planned frequently with the group and teachers.
+In the month of December, it was thought that the Research paper was further along than it was at the time.
+To finish or get close to finishing the paper a time window of a month and a half was created.
+In the first week of December, it turned out there was not a lot done yet.
+Which left three weeks before the Christmas break to get a close to the final version draft done.
+The research was also still very light to support the paper so that needed some work too
 Accompanying research for the paper was also in need of improvement to get a starting point for our paper.

 **Task:**
-Write the research paper and improve on it based on feedback given.
-Also support material with literature.
+Write the research paper and improve on it iteratively based on the feedback given by teachers and group members.
+Whilst writing reinforce the research paper with previous literature on the subject.
+Whilst writing the paper also look for what visualizations to include for getting the point across better.

 **Action:**
-I started writing the paper on the third of december and did the required research for what I wrote.
-I finished a final version (before feedback) on the 31st of December and as a group we continued writing the missing parts on the 4th of January.
+I started writing the paper on the third of December and added the required research from what I had read before and was reading.
+To get everything correct in terms of technical details for our paper I asked every person for a detailed description of how the technical aspects work.
+These descriptions were rewritten to be included in the paper.
+To get as much feedback as possible I arranged for extra meetings with teachers and made a live document on google drive for group members to give feedback in real-time.
+Because of the late start, I worked hard on this until the final weekend of the Christmas break.
+Every three days a new version was sent for feedback during the vacation.
+Whilst researching I also made suggestions as to what figures would help get our point across well and later, I wrote code that gave better insight data for our personal evaluation and for the final paper.

 **Result:**
-A formal paper written to communicate our research done during this project.
+A formatted research paper was written to communicate the research done during this project.
+Iteratively written to get as much feedback as possible to make sure there were no misinterpretations.
+Including 3 or 4 figures that were made by me.

 **Reflection:**
-Because we started too late with writing the paper I had to spend a lot of the Christmas break working on the paper.
-Due to difference in writing style and other people being busy I wrote the paper myself aside from individual piece for methods and feedback.
-If I had to do this over again I would be more inclusive with other people writing too.
-Aside from this I think that I communicated clearly to my group members as to what progress I made when writing the paper.
+Because of the unexpected late start with writing the paper I had to spend a lot of the Christmas break working on the paper.
+Due to the writing style and other people being busy or not available during the Christmas vacation I wrote the paper mostly by myself.
+If I had to do this over again, I would probably have checked on the paper sooner to prevent losing time.
+With writing the paper I would have liked to be more inclusive by convincing other people to write too.
+Aside from that, I think I communicated clearly what my progress was and what needed feedback to my group members.

 ## Reflection on own learning objectives

 ---
-I wanted to use this minor to get an introduction into data science so that I could get an impression if it is truly something that interests me.
-I had no specific learning objective in mind when starting the minor but during the minor I developed a couple of personal goals:
+I wanted to use this minor to get an introduction to data science so that I could get an impression on if it is something that interests me as a career choice.
+I had no specific learning objectives in mind when starting this semester but during the minor, I developed a couple of learning objectives that I wanted to achieve.
+These were:

-1. Writing and submitting an official research paper
+1. Writing and submitting a research paper
 2. Competency in Python programming
-3. Using visualizations and data to draw and support sound conclusions
+3. Using visualizations and data to draw and support sound conclusions.

-I have written reseach reports and essays before but never a formatted research paper.
-During this semester I tried to build up to a well written paper that could be accepted at an official conference.
-I personally enjoy the process of writing a paper and feedback given by teachers and Mr. Baldiri Salcedo Rahola (our client) has given me a better idea of how to write a paper.
+I have written research reports and essays before but never a formatted research paper.
+During this semester I tried to write a well-written paper that could be accepted at an official conference.
+I personally enjoy writing and feedback given by teachers and our problem owner has given me a better understanding of writing papers.

-I had used Python before as a quick scripting language for formatting documents or quick calculations but it never got much deeper than that.
-Through the datacamp courses I got a way more in depth comprehension of Python programming.
-Utilizing Pandas to manipulate DataFrame and generating detailed visuals based on data has been a definite highlight for me as that has been something I wanted to do for some time.
+I had used Python before but only as a quick scripting language for formatting documents or quick calculations, but it never got much deeper than this.
+Through the data camp courses, I got a more in-depth understanding of Python programming in normal Python and for Jupyter Notebook.
+Using Python to make quick and easy visualizations of data has been something I wanted to do for some time and has been a definite highlight for me in terms of Python competency.

-Learning how to generate visualizations and make/support conclusion based on them was something that I definitely wanted to improve on during this semester.
-Learning about them in the lectures and datacamp courses and applying them in a group project is a skill that will be an asset for later.
+Aside from writing the paper I also wanted to learn about how to make conclusions based on data and its visualizations for a project like this.
+Learning this and applying the skill in Python and in writing a paper is going to be an asset for later. <br></br>

-<br></br>

 ### STARR-based reflection on learning objectives

 **Situation:**
-After the pipleline was done running and evaluating the selected imputation methods we were left with an excel file filled with performance metrics.
-These results needed to be properly studied to draw sound conclusions for our research paper.
-To support decisions made visualizations were also required to back up the conclusions.
+After the pipeline had finished running the imputations and evaluating the selected methods it created a CSV file filled with performance metrics per imputation performed.
+The results need to be properly formatted, visualized and studied to make sound conclusions to our research for the paper.
+This then needed to be written down in a readable fashion for our paper.
+For the paper a selection of what visuals to include also needed to be made since there was a limit on how many visuals could be included for the conference the paper was going to be submitted to.

 **Task:**
-Make sound conclusions based on data and support them with visualizations.
+Get the results from the pipeline create visualizations based on the metrics and raw data also format them to make them readable in text.
+When that is done analyze and study the results achieved by our selected imputation methods and compare them to get the conclusion for our research paper.

 **Action:**
-I created visualizations that were made to support findings in the paper.
-Since it was a group project we made conclusions on the metrics together.
+When the results were in, I downloaded them from the pipeline (Jupyter Notebook server) and loaded them into a visualization script that I wrote.
+The script automatically generated visuals for the results on selected criteria in the results.csv file.
+When the results were visualized, I started analyzing the data visualized and in text form to draw conclusions.

 **Result:**
-The actions taken resulted in the conclusion of the paper, I personally find that the visuals created do support our findings.
+A sound conclusion was made on the results gotten from the comparison experiment done during our research.
+The conclusion in the research paper was properly structured and easy to understand for the reader.
+Visualizations selected for the conclusions also give a visual insight into the performance of the selected imputation methods that further support our conclusion.

 **Reflection:**
-If I had more time I would have liked to have gotten more feedback on the visualizations included in the paper.  <br></br>
+Due to the Christmas break, it was hard to get all the group members into one call to give a consensus for our conclusion.
+To make it work I tried to be as transparent as possible on how the conclusion was made using visuals and data points.
+I think I succeeded in giving people clear insight into how and why the conclusions were made.

+Thinking back, I would have liked more meetings with the whole group at once to discuss the results in one go.
+Instead, I made sure to hear everyone’s opinion in some way or form in a different call or in text format.
+I would have liked to make more visualizations for the paper but due to restrictions in formatting that wasn’t allowed.   <br></br>

 ## Evaluation of the group project